10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 Idaho Background Check Laws

-Idaho does not have a state law that prohibits the use of convictions records during employment screening and decisions in the hiring process.
+Idaho does not have a state law that prohibits the use of conviction records during employment screening and decisions in the hiring process.

 Illinois Background Check Laws

-Illinois does not have a time restriction regarding criminal convictions for the background check period.
+Illinois records check does not have a time restriction regarding criminal convictions for the background check period.

 Indiana Background Check Laws